 This 30x reduction gave us unparalleled productivity, and it made our infrastructure more manageable due to the higher level architectural components from the CDK.

-Here at Perficient I work in the Custom Development Solutions group.
+Here at Perficient I work in the Custom & Product Development team.
 We’re always evaluating ways to provide more business value, by updating our strategies with new technologies that have matured.
 The CDK has made our teams more productive by reducing infrastructure complexity so we can spend more time building full-stack product code and hitting business goals.
-Reach out below if you’d like to connect with us and learn how we can help your business too.
+Contact us to learn how we can help your business too.